GataProtocol/GataProtocol/README.md

-Here’s a refined and professional version of your GitHub README for the GATA Protocol:

----

 # Welcome to GATA Protocol

 **GATA** stands for **"Good Acts to All"** — our mission is to harness the power of blockchain to solve real-world problems and foster a global decentralized eCommerce and logistics ecosystem.